vmchale/morphism-zoo/README.md

 ### Conclusions

-As it happens, there's not a *huge* difference between the implementations, but some stand out as bad.
+As it happens, there's not a *huge* difference between the implementations, but some do stand out as bad.
+Recursion schemes remain the fastest, but only for ghc 8.0.2.
+Moreover, other methods gain some of the speed back when they are allowed to use multiple threads.